maliput/maliput_xodr/README.md

 The files are generated using the options selected via environment variable.

 This is achieved using [empy](https://github.com/dirk-thomas/empy) tool.
-For installing:
+For installing it, and other dependencies:

 ```
-pip install empy
+pip install -r requirements.txt
 ```